 Some folks wouldn't take a walk without all their devices, while others can't wait to jettison everything and get off the communication grid.
-When my own five-year-old cell phone suffered some water damage last week, I asked a tech-fiend friend about mobile choices on the market.
+When my own five-year-old cell phone suffered some water damage, I asked a tech-fiend friend about mobile choices on the market at the time.
 His reply: "Dude, wait until the new iPhone comes out.
 The LMNOP and Integrated Jubee Jubee on the new phone are going to be way better."

 Do we need to ask if he is going to stay connected on the road?
 Last I saw he had sent a link to real-time GPS tracking of his hike through the Rockies; not only is he going to stay connected, he is going to make us all stay tuned as well.
 This article is not for him.